fruxefarms/FruxePi/docs/headless_rpi.md

 ## Install Docker

-The FruxePi uses Docker as a means of standardization and allows us to deliver a predictable build across a broad range of devices.
+The FruxePi uses Docker as a means of standardization and allows us to deliver a predictable build across a broad range of devices, with minimal configuration headaches.

 Installing Docker on the Raspberry Pi is very simple: